Monday, 4 September 2017

 Those in need of some retail therapy can go to the Galleria Dallas, a massive high-end shopping mall.
 But for the kids who'd rather run around, there is the Ice Skating Center, located in the middle of the indoor complex.
 For just $10 per person and $3 for rentals, you can skate until your heart is content.
 Check the website for public session schedules.

-The Butterfly House and Gardens is located within the 7.5-acre Texas Discovery Gardens, a perfect place to see wildlife and plants.
+The Butterfly House and Gardens is part of the 7.5-acre Texas Discovery Gardens, a perfect place to see wildlife and plants.
 Be sure to stop by at 12 p.m. for a discussion and butterfly release ceremony.
 Admission is $8 for adults and $4 for kids 3 to 11 years old.

 The Fine Arts Chamber Players regularly offer free concerts to the public.
 Especially in July, you can find them at the Dallas City Performance Hall.
 Look online for an updated calendar.